UWPCE-PythonCert/PythonCertDevel/_sources/modules/MultipleInheritance.rst.txt

 ``def fun(self, *args, **kwargs)``

 It can accept ANY arguments.
-But if you find yourself needing to do that --maybe super isn't the right thing to use??
+But if you find yourself needing to do that -- maybe super isn't the right thing to use??

 But a really common case, particularly for an ``__init__``, is for it to take a bunch of keyword arguments.
-And a subclass make take one or two more, and then want to pass the rest on.
+And a subclass may take one or two more, and then want to pass the rest on.
 So a common pattern is:

 .. code-block:: python